geudde/attic-chest/pages/13.reference/01.porden/docs.md

 New dangers now impend; thro' mountains vast
 Of gather'd ice, a narrow streight they past.
-Oh ! should the sun's meridian fervour launch
+Oh! should the sun's meridian fervour launch
 From yon dread height the threat'ning avalanch;
 Or should the waves impel some floating rock,
-They sink or perish in the dreadful shock !
+They sink or perish in the dreadful shock!
-And lo ! impatient of the expected prey,
+And lo! impatient of the expected prey,
 O'er the firm ice a bear pursues their way;